To the Members

 e) Annual Performance and Board Evaluation

 i.
-Attendance in Board Meetings and Board Committee Meetings;
+Attendance at Board Meetings and Committee Meetings;

 ii.
 Quality of contribution to Board deliberations;

 iii.
 Strategic perspectives or inputs regarding future growth ofCompany and its performance;

 iv.
 Providing perspectives and feedback going beyond informationprovided by the management.

 The details of the programmes for familiarization of IndependentDirectors with the Company their roles rights responsibilities in the Company natureof the industry in which the Company operates business model of the Company and relatedmatters are put up on the website of the Company at the link: https: //www. hindcompo.com/investor-relations/documents/ familiarisation-programes-for-independent-director.pdf

 The Key Managerial Personnel of the Company are as follows:

 |1.
 Mr. Raghu Mody ||Executive Director & Chairman (Promoter) |

 |2.
 Mr. P. K. Choudhary ||Managing Director |